 Typically, RAAS is activated when there is a drop in blood pressure (reduced blood volume) to increase water and electrolyte reabsorption in the kidney; which compensates for the drop in blood volume, thus increasing blood pressure.

 Juxtaglomerular cells in the kidney are abundant in an inactive precursor protein called prorenin which is constantly secreted.
-Decreased blood pressure activates juxtaglomerular cells, which leads to prorenin to be cleaved into its active form – renin, which is then secreted into the bloodstream.
+Decreased blood pressure activates juxtaglomerular cells, which leads to prorenin being cleaved into its active form – renin, which is then secreted into the bloodstream.

 Renin acts on angiotensin (continuously produced by the liver) to cleave a 10 amino acid peptide from the N-terminus to form angiotensin I (inactive).
 Angiotensin-converting-enzyme (ACE) further cleaves angiotensin I to form angiotensin II – which is the primary active peptide of RAAS.
 ACE is primarily found in vascular endothelia of the lungs and the kidneys.